Table of Contents

 Interpolation sampling:

-• center: Interpolation is performed at the center of the pixel (default)
+• center: Interpolation is performed at the center of the pixel. (default)

 • centroid: Interpolation is performed at a point that lies within all the samples covered by the fragment within the current primitive.
 This value is the same for all samples in the primitive.